 - High-cardinality user data Data for which there can be a very large number of possible values.
 A Customer ID number is an example of high-cardinality user data.
-You can configure Genesys Info Mart to store the KVP value as a character data type, as a numeric data type, or as a date/time data type. - Low-cardinality user data Data for which there is a limited range of possible values.
+KVP values are stored as character data types. - Low-cardinality user data Data for which there is a limited range of possible values.
 Customer Segment, Service Type, and Service Subtype are good examples of low-cardinality user data.
 For example, in a CUSTOMER table with a column named NEW_CUSTOMER, this column would contain only two distinct values, Y or N, which respectively denote whether the customer was new or not.
 Because only two possible values are held in this column, its cardinality type is low cardinality.

 High-cardinality user data is stored as facts.
 Low-cardinality user data is most efficiently stored as dimensions.
 You can create up to 800 custom low-cardinality user data dimensions.
-The only limits on the quantity of high-cardinality user data that you store are performance based.
-There are no absolute limits.

 High-cardinality user data requires only a single join from the IRF table.
-Low-cardinality user data that is stored as dimensions requires two joins, one to the CTL_UDE_KEYS_TO_DIM_MAPPING table and another to the dimension table.
+Low-cardinality user data that is stored as dimensions requires two joins, one to the CTL_UDE_KEYS_T0_DIM_MAPPING table and another to the dimension table.

 You can use the same KVP as both fact and dimension.
-Genesys provides templates for you to configure your own User Data keys.